-Oversight of the groups taxation obligations is assigned to the Finance Director whose responsibility is to appraise the board of directors of key tax events and is supported by an appropriately qualified and experienced Financial Control team.
+Oversight of the Groups’ taxation obligations is assigned to the Finance Director, whose responsibility is to appraise the Board of Directors of key tax events and is supported by an appropriately qualified and experienced Financial Control team.
 Appropriate training is provided for staff involved in matters which have tax implications.
-This allows all Board members to be adequately engaged in the tax affairs of the business and thereby ensure Hovis is adhering to its responsibilities.

-The UK Group operates a system of tax risk assessment and controls as a component of the overall internal control framework applicable to the UK Group’s financial reporting system.
+The Group operates a system of tax risk assessment and controls as a component of the overall internal control framework applicable to the Group’s financial reporting system.

-The UK Group seeks to maintain a low level of tax risk arising from its operations as far as is reasonably practicable by ensuring that reasonable care is applied in relation to all processes which could materially affect its compliance with its tax obligations;
+The Group seeks to maintain a low level of tax risk arising from its operations as far as is reasonably practicable by ensuring that reasonable care is applied in relation to all processes which could materially affect its compliance with its tax obligations.

 Where there is significant uncertainty or complexity in relation to a risk, external advice is sought when appropriate.

-In structuring our commercial activities the UK group will consider the tax laws of the countries in which it operates.
+In structuring our commercial activities, the Group will consider the tax laws of the countries in which it operates.
 Any structuring that is undertaken will have commercial and economic substance and utilise available tax incentives, reliefs and exemptions in line with, and in the spirit of, tax legislation.
-The UK Group will not put in place any arrangements that are contrived or artificial.
+The Group will not put in place any arrangements that are contrived or artificial.

-The level of risk which the UK Group accepts in relation to UK taxation is consistent with its overall objective of achieving certainty in the group’s tax affairs.
-At all times Hovis seeks to comply fully with its regulatory and other obligations and to act in a way which upholds its reputation as a responsible corporate citizen.
+The level of risk which the Group accepts in relation to UK taxation is consistent with its overall objective of achieving certainty in its’ tax affairs.
+At all times, the Group seeks to comply fully with its regulatory and other obligations and to act in a way which upholds its reputation as a responsible corporate citizen.
 In relation to any specific issue or transaction, the Board is ultimately responsible for identifying the risks, including tax risks, which need to be addressed and for determining what actions should be taken to manage those risks, having regard to the materiality of the amounts and obligations in question.

-The UK Group, seeks to have a transparent and constructive relationship with HMRC through regular meetings and communication in respect of developments in the UK Group’s business, current, future and retrospective tax risks, and interpretation of the law in relation to all relevant taxes.
+The Group seeks to have a transparent and constructive relationship with HMRC through regular meetings and communication in respect of developments in the Group’s business, current, future and retrospective tax risks, and interpretation of the law in relation to all relevant taxes.

-The UK Group ensures that HMRC is kept aware of significant transactions and changes in the business and seeks to discuss any tax issues arising at an early stage.
-When submitting tax computations and returns to HMRC, The UK Group discloses all relevant facts and identifies any transactions or issues where it considers that there is potential for the tax treatment to be uncertain.
+The Group ensures that HMRC is kept aware of significant transactions and changes in the business and seeks to discuss any tax issues arising at an early stage.
+When submitting tax computations and returns to HMRC, the Group discloses all relevant facts and identifies any transactions or issues where it considers that there is potential for the tax treatment to be uncertain.